 - It is also worth stopping in Ryfylke.
 It is full of pokey cafes and various places to stay if you’re looking to extend your stay for any amount of time.

 You’ll then be waking up in the beautiful Preikestolen lodge.
 Preikestolen lodge has a sensational view of the Ryfylke moorlands and looks out across the Refsvatn lake.
-You can see more information about the actual hike here.

-Trolltunga in the winter
+3. Trolltunga in the Winter

 The next destination is the most famous, and for that reason, it is the most crowded in the summer.
 Meaning ‘Troll’s Tongue’, the photo-op above summery green fjords is worth the trip, as hundreds have done before.
 But during winter, well, it’s really something.